yusufm/smallfactory/docs/developers/git-workflow.md

 All mutation endpoints in the web app must use the transaction guard `_run_repo_txn` defined in `web/app.py`.
 This wrapper ensures:

-- Safe git pull (fast-forward only)
+- Safe git pull (fast-forward only, behind-aware and rate-limited)
 - Serialized mutations via a process-wide lock
 - Optional autocommit against the mutated paths
 - Conditional push to the remote (if configured)